-Once the centre plant is in place, you can add symmetry plants.
-Using four (two on each side) in these large planters will make it look marvellous.
+Once the center plant is in place, you can add symmetry using four plants (two on each side) in these large planters, which will make it look marvelous.

 Use at least one trailing plant for the “excitement” part.
 While the tall grass draws it up and emphasizes the large planter, this will help draw your attention downward.
-A tailing plant like English Ivy has a great colour and texture that will also add pop and nicely complement the other plants
+A tailing plant like English Ivy has a great color and texture that will also add pop and nicely complement the other plants.

-When selecting colours for your planters, consider brushing up on your color theory to ensure that everything complements one another.
+When selecting colors for your planters, consider brushing up on your color theory to ensure that everything complements one another.

-Layering arrangements can be both beneficial indoor and outdoor in terms of decorating.
+Layering arrangements can be both beneficial indoors and outdoors in terms of decorating.
 It is the art of placing plants or flowers above each other that taper off in size as they elevate in a pyramid shape.
 Each level can feature a different plant but could also be an analogous type of plant too, depending on your preferences.
 As long as you follow the usual plant arrangement rules, it will turn out well.
-Tallest should be at the bottom and the shortest at the top.
+The tallest should be at the bottom and the shortest at the top.

-Large tall planters can be used as hedges in your garden, whether it’s for privacy or to divide your yard with the neighbours.
+Large tall planters can be used as hedges in your garden, whether it’s for privacy or to divide your yard with the neighbors.
 Pick a long tall planter if you want to grow traditional hedgerows.
-Give it a trim to achieve the dense and symmetrical hedgerow to line the perimeters of your garden.
-Splashing some colours on your planter’s body will help to level up your whole garden decor.
+Give it a trim to achieve a dense and symmetrical hedgerow to line the perimeters of your garden.
+Splashing some colors on your planter’s body will help to level up your whole garden decor.

-By using tall pots, you can define a simple garden path.
+By using tall pots, you can define a simple garden path or mark where the street ends and your property begins.
 Place the planters at regular intervals along the way, or line them up in a row to create an enclosed, formal atmosphere.

 To define a path, two tall planters are all you need to use.
 Place two at the beginning and end of the path.
 For added definition, place another pair of planters next to each other at the halfway point.

-The timeless and ultra-modern Sapporo Extra Large Tall Square Planter in grey with big Monstera will look great in open spaces like porches or backyard column areas in your garden.
-It could be displayed on your roof deck or anywhere else you have an outdoor garden oasis.
+The timeless and ultra-modern Potsdam Tall Corner Planter in white with trees looks great in open spaces like porches or backyard areas in your garden.

 Create an elegant and classy atmosphere by combining the Perth Tall Rectangular Planter in white, silver, and black.
-To add a burst of vibrant colour to your home, you can pair Glossy eggplant & tangerine colors together!
+To add a burst of vibrant color to your home, you can pair glossy eggplant & tangerine colors together!